 Featuring fitness facilities, a business center, a restaurant, a lounge, and large public spaces, The Standard is the ideal choice for those looking to stay in New York with style.

-The Standard offers not one, but two rooftop bars: Le Bain and Top of the Standard.
+The Standard offers not one, but two rooftop bars: Le Bain & The Rooftop and Top of the Standard.

-Le Bain NYC boasts some of the best views in the Meatpacking district, as well as a relaxing ambiance, comfortable furniture, delicious drinks, and even a jacuzzi.
+Le Bain & The Rooftop boasts some of the best views in the Meatpacking district, as well as a relaxing ambiance, comfortable furniture, delicious drinks, and even a jacuzzi.

-With astroturf floor and furniture that looks straight out of a garden, Le Bain is the perfect place to kick back and relax while drinking some cold beers.
+With astroturf floor and furniture that looks straight out of a garden, Le Bain & The Rooftop is the perfect place to kick back and relax while drinking some cold beers.

 Come night; however, the atmosphere kicks up a notch, and live DJs and partygoers transform this laid-back rooftop bar into one of Meatpacking's trendiest night-clubs.